 You might have thought about getting a home security system for the peace of mind it brings, but something keeps stopping you: the perceived expense.

-But did you ever consider that by having a security system with home automation like My Home you might actually save money in other areas?
+But did you ever consider that by having a security system with a home automation system like My Home you might actually save money in other areas?

 Because insurance companies want to reward you for keeping your home secure and free of burglaries, fire and carbon monoxide, the average savings in homeowners’ insurance can be up to 20 percent for homes equipped with a monitored alarm system, according to a 2011 study of the 10 largest insurance companies by Electric Security Association.